tripsankur/TicTacToe/Details.md

 This application is written in Java 8.
 It performs below functions.

-* This application creates a new csv file using the provided metadata file.
+* This application creates a new csv file using the provided configuration and metadata file.
 * It streams each line, parse it and does the computation to create List of Transaction Amounts for each client per product.
 * Once the record is created, application writes the data to the output file.